-Project Bridges 2.0, an innovative federally funded project from the U.S. Department of Education’s Office of Special Education Programs, is designed to collaboratively prepare professionals to work with children with high-intensity needs.
+Project Bridges 2.0 is an innovative federally funded projects from the U.S. Department of Education’s Office of Special Education Programs and is designed to collaboratively prepare professionals to work with children with high-intensity needs.
 The project provides funding for qualified scholars to engage in courses leading to either a Master of Education in Exceptional Student Education or an Educational Specialist in School Psychology.
-Scholars who participate in Project Bridges 2.0 earn a graduate certificate in Collaborative Intervention Specialist.
+Scholars who participate in the project earn a graduate certificate in Collaborative Intervention Specialist.
 The graduate certificate emphasizes interdisciplinary preparation of special education teachers and school psychologists to support students with high-intensity needs.

 The program of study focuses on: